What is the Opportunity Cost of a Decision?

 Opportunity cost is one of the key concepts in the study of economics and is prevalent throughout various decision-making processes.
-Opportunity is the value of the next best alternative foregone.
-In simplified terms, the opportunity cost is the cost of what else could have been.
+The opportunity cost is the value of the next best alternative foregone.
+In simplified terms, it is the cost of what else one could have chosen to do.

 NPV: Net Present Value